 Number of Pages

-Scheld, Patrick, "Who Controls Haiti's Destiny?
-A examination of Haiti's underdevelopment, endless poverty, and the role played by NGOs" (2018).
+Scheld, Patrick, "Who Really Controls Haiti's Destiny?
+An examination of Haiti's Historical Underdevelopment, Endless Poverty, and the Role played by Non-Governmental Organizations (NGOs)" (2018).
 Graduate College Dissertations and Theses.
 836.